Skip to main content

-When this happens typically Amazon charge the negative amount to your card on file but when the amount is small enough (typically less than about £/$/€20) they tend to roll these negative balances forward instead of charging your card on file.
+When this happens, typically Amazon charges the negative amount to your card on file but when the amount is small enough (typically less than about £/$/€20) they tend to roll these negative balances forward instead of charging your card on file.

-Since Amazon rolled the balance into the next settlement for that marketplace there is no bank transaction to reconcile the bill against.
+Since Amazon rolled the balance into the next settlement for that marketplace, there is no bank transaction to reconcile the entry generated by Link My Books against.

 If you have small negative balance settlements that are sitting in Xero/QuickBooks and have no bank transactions to reconcile them against then you can check the following to see if Amazon has rolled the negative balance forward: